fluxninja/aperture/docs/content/concepts/flow-control/flow-selector.md

 </Zoom>

-as another extreme, if your _Agent Groups_ already group entities into logical services, you can treat the _Agent Group_ as a service to match flows to policies (useful when installing as a sidecar):
+as another extreme, if _Agent Groups_ already group entities into logical services, _Agent Group_ can be treated as a service to match flows to policies (useful when installing as a sidecar):

 <Zoom>